 Some fish hobbyists call it a quarantine tank, while others call it a hospital tank.
-Whatever you call these simple setup fish tanks, they have very special purposes – to quarantine new or sick fish.
+Whatever you call these fish tanks with basic setups, they have special purposes – to quarantine new or sick fish.

 Why do I need a quarantine tank?

 1. To Quarantine New Fish Before Introducing them to your Other Fish in the main aquarium

 There are hundreds if not thousands contagious fish diseases and parasites out there. e.g., Ick, fluke, mouth rot, etc. just to name a few.
 We are not trying to scare you if you are new to the hobby.
 It is very rare any fish disease or parasite can affect a human, but the danger is very real to your existing healthy fish.

 Whenever you buy one or more new fish, you might introduce some unwanted diseases or parasites into your well-established aquariums.
 All it takes is one sick fish to affect the whole system.
 Although some fish might look healthy when you just bought them, the symptoms of the diseases or parasites might not show up until after they are introduced into your aquarium.
 By then, it would be too late.
 You might end up with a tank full of sick fish or even worse just because of this one disease/parasite-carrying fish you added.
 Risking a loss of all your beautiful fish each time you add something new is not worth it.
 It doesn’t mean you can’t add new fish to your existing fish tanks.
 This is when you need a quarantine tank.